nicolehhy/SQL-Notes/README.md

     ```
     <br>
   * Example in `Alter`: <br>
--- To drop a FOREIGN KEY constraint, use the following SQL:
+-- To create a FOREIGN KEY constraint on the "PersonID" column when the "Orders" table `is already created`  <br>
     * MySQL
     ```SQL
     ALTER TABLE Orders